Children's Long-term Inpatient Program (CLIP)

 Admission criteria

-Learn more about accessing CLIP for your youth on the CLIP administration office website.
+For more details, visit the CLIP administration office website.

-- Find more information on our Ricky's Law, Involuntary Treatment Act (ITA) webpage.
+- To learn more about involuntary commitment, visit our Ricky's Law, Involuntary Treatment Act (ITA) webpage.

-There are four CLIP inpatient psychiatric facilities that have a total of 84 beds.
+Washington has four CLIP inpatient facilities with a total of 109 beds.

 - The state psychiatric hospital for children and youth, Child Study and Treatment Center (CSTC), in Lakewood.
 CSTC is under the authority of the Behavioral Health Administration (BHA) within the Department of Social and Health Services (DSHS).